zitadel/zitadel/docs/docs/legal/service-description/cloud-service-description.md

 We can not guarantee that during transit the data will only remain within this region.
 We take measures, as outlined in our [privacy policy](../policies/privacy-policy), to protect your data in transit and in rest.

-The following regions will be available when using our cloud service.
-This list is for informational purposes and will be updated in due course, please refer to our website for all available regions at this time.

-- **United States**: Exclusively hosted on regions in the United States
-- **European Union**: Exclusively hosted on regions in the European Union
-- **Switzerland**: Exclusively on Swiss region
-- **Australia**: Exclusively hosted on regions in the Australia

 ## Backup

 Our backup strategy executes daily full backups and differential backups on much higher frequency.